Silas Young: The Last Real Man (2012–2021)

-Young made his return from injury on March 13, 2015 in a losing effort to Will Ferrara after he hit Ferrara with a low blow.
+Young made his return from injury on March 13, 2015, in a losing effort to Will Ferrara after he hit Ferrara with a low blow.
 The following night, Young defeated Mark Briscoe, Matt Taven and Roderick Strong in a Proving Ground four-corner survival match to earn a title match with World Champion Jay Briscoe later that night.
 However, he was unsuccessful in defeating Briscoe for the title.
 After defeating his tag partner Takaaki Watanabe in May at Global Wars '15, he started a feud with Dalton Castle, surviving past Young's defeat in June at Best in the World 2015.
 The feud development about Young wanting to take Castle's boys and make them "real men".
 Castle agreed to a match at All Star Extravaganza VII with the stipulations that if he lost, Young would get the boys, while if Young lost, he would become one of Castle's boys.
 Castle subsequently lost the match, with Silas Young getting the boys.
 Young faced Castle in another losing effort at Final Battle, but despite the boys seemingly siding with Young in the weeks prior to the event, they rejoined Castle following the match.

 On June 12, 2016, Young and the Beer City Bruiser defeated The Briscoes and The All Night Express in a three-way final to win the 2016 Tag Wars tournament.
 On July 1, Young announced his contract with ROH had expired.
 On September 17, 2016, Young won the Honor Rumble by eliminating Jay Lethal.
 On November 25, 2016, Young was added to the Final Battle 2016 match card and was put in a match versus Jyushin Thunder Liger.
 Young defeated Liger after hitting him with Misery.
 During 2017, Young had a feud against Jay Lethal, calling him the Golden Boy of ROH.
 At Supercard of Honor, Young defeated Lethal in a Last Man Standing match.
 At Final Battle on December 15, 2017, Young defeated Kenny King, Punishment Martinez and Shane Taylor in a Fatal four-way elimination match to win the ROH World Television Championship.
 Young lost the title to King on February 10, 2018, but won it back on April 7, 2018, by defeating King in a Last Man Standing match at Supercard of Honor XII.
 He lost the title again to Punishment Martinez on June 16, 2018, at Ring of Honor's State of the Art event in Dallas.
 He and Josh Woods formed Two Guys One Tag.
 On March 26, 2021, on ROH 19th Anniversary Show, Young turned on Woods splitting up the team.

-All Elite Wrestling (2022)
+All Elite Wrestling (2022–2023)

 Young made his All Elite Wrestling debut on the June 22, 2022 episode of Dynamite, facing "Hangman" Adam Page in a losing effort.
+He then faced Powerhouse Hobbs on the April 12, 2023 episode of Dynamite, losing in a squash match.